classy-endeavors/docutech-frontend/README.md

-# ClassyEndeavors Assignment_DocuTech
+# ClassyEndeavors Assignment_DocsID

 ## Overview
 This repository serves as an assignment submission for **Classy Endeavour**.
 The project is a web-based solution designed with modern frontend technologies to create an efficient and visually appealing user interface.
-The website is **deployed at [docutech.umavane.me](https://docutech.umavane.me)**.
+The website is **deployed at [docsid.umavane.me](https://docsid.umavane.me)**.

 ## Features
 - ⚡ **Fast Development with Vite**